pgillich/kind-on-dev/README.md

 make all DO_PROMETHEUS=false
 ```

-Post-install steps: please follow instructions of `make post-help`.
-Note: `post-help` target is called at the end of `make all`.
+Post-install steps: please follow instructions of `make info-post`.
+Note: `info-post` target is called at the end of `make all`.

 ## Optional components